How to Get Rid of Rats

 Obviously, the preference is to remove rats, because trapped rodents can wreak havoc.
 They are cannibalistic, so if they are trapped and have no source of food- they are quite happy to turn on their friends to get a bite to eat.
 If you thought hearing them hanging out was bad, imaging trying to fall asleep while rat fights are going down.
 Or worse, you’re entertaining friends and it all kicks off.

 Additionally, they may turn to their new prison for a snack- choosing through the walls or ceiling, destroying your home and creating more problems.

 There may be no alternative to dealing with your rat infestation: it might have to be extermination.
-Where possible we subscribe to rat removal, but every case is treated as required.
+Where possible we subscribe to our 4-step rodent control process, but every case is treated as required.
 There are more human methods, which involve dispatching the animals as painlessly as possible.
 These generally involve direct contact and must be done one at a time.